sean-la/STAT545-participation/cm010/cm010-exercise.md

 ## 4 Don't Forget About Us Mariah Carey  2005
 ## 5 Vision Of Love        Mariah Carey  1990
 ```
+These ones don't have time info either.
+Semi join is a magnificent function

 5. You've come across these two tibbles, and just wish all the info was available in one tibble.
 What would you do?